Accelerated Programs and Partnerships

 Accelerated Master of Public Health

 With an Accelerated Master of Public Health (MPH) degree, students will master theory and practice with an education that’s complemented by real-world learning experiences in a single calendar year (fall, spring, and summer semesters).
 At Westminster, faculty invest in your success with teaching that’s focused on one-on-one discussions, hands-on coursework, and personal mentoring.
-The Master of Public Health can also be easily integrated with an undergraduate public health major so that students can earn both a bachelor’s and a master’s in public health in five years.
+The Master of Public Health can also be easily integrated with an undergraduate public health major so that students can earn both a bachelor’s and a master’s in public health in 5 years.

 The Master of Public Health attracts individuals who want to serve as leaders in promoting and protecting public health and safety through education, service, and the application of evidence-based science.

-MPH students receive formal training in the core concepts of public health: analysis and assessment, policy development and program planning, communication, cultural competency, community dimensions of practice, basic public health science, financial planning and management, and leadership and systems-thinking.
+Master of Public Health students receive formal training in the core concepts of public health: analysis and assessment, policy development and program planning, communication, cultural competency, community dimensions of practice, basic public health science, financial planning and management, and leadership and systems-thinking.
 This comprehensive education prepares practitioners to meet the diverse challenges of public health locally, nationally, and globally.

 Law School Early Assurance Programs

-Westminster students interested in law can combine their education at a small liberal arts college with a graduate degree at a top-ranked law school.
+Westminster students interested in law can combine their education at a small liberal arts university with a graduate degree at a top-ranked law school.
 Westminster offers qualifying students an Early Assurance Program for admission to the Colleges of Law at the University of Utah and the University of Arizona.

 Students can apply after their junior year and must meet GPA, LSAT, and other criteria to be admitted, with the benefit of early notification and early consideration for financial aid.
 These colleges know Westminster’s passionate students will be prepared to study law because of the well-rounded approach to reading, writing, research, and critical thinking.